PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies: Appendix

 \section{Appendix}

-In the appendix, we illustrate \textbf{qualitative examples} (App.~\ref{app:dataset-viewer}), including a dataset viewer and examples of text-table and figure-equation inconsistencies.
+In the appendix, we first discuss illustrative \textbf{qualitative examples} (App.~\ref{app:dataset-viewer}), including examples of text-table and figure-equation inconsistencies.
 We then provide a comprehensive \textbf{list of assets} (App.~\ref{app:assets}), detailing the data sources, licenses, and models used, including both open-source and proprietary ones.
-The \textbf{ablations section} (App.~\ref{app:ablations}) explores the impact of rasterization resolution on model performance and analyzes the effectiveness of Chain-of-Thought (CoT) reasoning with a detailed case study.
+The \textbf{ablations section} (App.~\ref{app:ablations}) explores the impact of rasterization resolution on model performance, extends the analysis of the effectiveness of Chain-of-Thought (CoT) reasoning with a detailed case study, and validates our choice of the multiple-choice question format against open-ended evaluation.
 The \textbf{dataset construction section} (App.~\ref{app:data-coll}) explains our refined methodology for sourcing, filtering, and annotating inconsistencies from scientific papers, including a discussion of the annotation criteria, a custom-built annotation tool, and dataset statistics.
 Next, we detail the \textbf{process of generating LLM-based questions} (App.~\ref{app:task-generation}) for our benchmark tasks (Inconsistency Identification, Remedy, and Pair-Match), including our debiasing strategies using structured JSON representations.
-Finally, we provide details on the \textbf{user study implementation} (App.~\ref{app:user-study}), the \textbf{full LLM prompts} (App.~\ref{app:prompts}) used for various tasks, and \textbf{screenshots} (App.~\ref{app:ann-app} and \ref{app:survey-app}) of our annotation and survey applications to provide a clear understanding of our methodology.
+Finally, we provide details on the \textbf{user study implementation and representativeness} (App.~\ref{app:user-study}), the \textbf{full LLM prompts} (App.~\ref{app:prompts}) used for various tasks, and \textbf{screenshots} (App.~\ref{app:ann-app} and \ref{app:survey-app}) of our annotation and survey applications to provide a clear understanding of our methodology.